The year was 1973.

 And the Idaho Conservation League was born.
 We were founded as an independent, home-grown, Idaho-based membership organization.
 And we still are.

 It was the era of the first Earth Day, Rachel Carson’s Silent Spring, and a slate of federal environmental laws, including the National Environmental Policy Act (1969), the Clean Air Act (1970), the Endangered Species Act (1973), and the Clean Water Act (1977).

-Cecil D. Andrus had been elected Idaho Governor, based on his opposition to a mine proposed for the flanks of Castle Peak (in an area that now bears his name).
+Cecil D. Andrus had been elected Idaho Governor, based on his opposition to a mine proposed for the flanks of Castle Peak (in an area that has since been designated as a Wilderness and now bears his name).